 I love to write and one of my best intentions is to do more writing.
-I am fascinated by the writing process – I believe to be unique to each of us.
-I am intrigued by the critical thinking and editing that happens at the so-called point of a pencil, or at the key board today.
+I am fascinated by the writing process – I believe it to be unique to each of us.
+I am intrigued by the critical thinking and editing that happens at the so-called point of a pencil, or at the keyboard today.

 I recently went back and picked up a never-finished read of Stephen King’s book, “On Writing.”
 I say, “never finished” because I must have picked this book up close to a half-dozen times and I always got bogged down in the first half of the book which is mostly autobiographical.
 It is in the second half of the book that Stephen King gets into his personal ideas and rituals of writing.

 Ok, take-aways are required now.
 My biggest take-away is a common belief I have with Stephen King, good writers are big readers.
 Your writing is in a direct relationship with your reading.
 My advice to any aspiring writer is to read, and read a lot, and write a lot.
 I really did not need to read all of Stephen King’s book to gain this take away as I already had it.
 I have other sins, my biggest being procrastination.

 Stephen King also talks about the writer-reader relationship.
 We write to be read.
 When we lose sight or care for the reader, the writing loses its purpose and becomes just words on paper.
 Every piece of writing needs to be constantly written for a reader.
 Lose sight of this relationship and the writing will find its way to the sea of forgotten bits.